scalyr/remove-me-scalyr-agent-2-s1/README.md

-# This repo was created accidentalli and should be removed.
+# This repo was created accidentally and should be removed.

 # Scalyr Agent (scalyr-agent-2)